BrentNewhall/TabletTop/README.md

 TabletTop
 =========

-TabletTop is intended to be a tablet/phone-based tabletop RPG system.
+TabletTop is intended to be a tablet/phone-based tabletop RPG system, being designed by Brent P. Newhall.
 Users will play a traditional tabletop RPG game, while the numbers are crunched on phones and tablets.

 This is where we're collaborating on the software.